Ethnic groups in Baltimore: Hungarians

 At 11,076 people, Hungarian Americans make up 0.4% of the Baltimore metropolitan area's population in 2000.
 In the same year Baltimore city's Hungarian population was 1,245, 0.2% of the city's population.

 Hungarians first began to immigrate to Baltimore during the 1880s, along with other Eastern Europeans.
 They tended to embark from Bremen, Germany and then settle in the neighborhood of Locust Point, alongside other European immigrants.
 Hungarians, alongside other Eastern European immigrants, worked in steel mills, shipyards, canneries, and garment factories.

-In 1920, 600 foreign-born White people in Baltimore spoke the Hungarian language.
+In 1920, 600 foreign-born White people in Baltimore spoke the Hungarian language as their mother tongue.

-In the 1930 United States Census, there were fewer than 1,000 Hungarian-born people in Baltimore.
+In the 1930 United States census, there were fewer than 1,000 Hungarian-born people in Baltimore.

-In the 1960 United States Census, Baltimore was home to 1,867 Hungarians.
+In the 1960 United States census, Baltimore was home to 1,867 Hungarians.

-In September 2014, immigrants from Hungary were the seventy-third largest foreign-born population in Baltimore and the Hungarian language was twenty-third most commonly spoken language.
+In 2011, immigrants from Hungary were the seventy-third largest foreign-born population in Baltimore and the Hungarian language was twenty-third most commonly spoken language among people who spoke English "less than very well".

 Irish

 At 341,683 people as of 2000, Irish Americans made up 13.4% of the Baltimore metropolitan area's population.
 This made them the second largest European ethnic group in the Baltimore area after the Germans.
 In the same year Baltimore city's Irish population was 39,045, 6% of the city's population.

 In 1940, 2,159 immigrants from Ireland lived in Baltimore.
 These immigrants comprised 3.5% of the city's foreign-born White population.
 In total, 4,077 people of Irish birth or descent lived in the city, comprising 4.6% of the foreign-stock White population.

-In September 2014, immigrants from Ireland were the sixty-sixth largest foreign-born population in Baltimore.
+In 2011, immigrants from Ireland were the sixty-sixth largest foreign-born population in Baltimore.